graphql/graphql-spec/spec/Section 3 -- Type System.md

   does not provide a default value, the input object field definition's default value should be used.

-Further, if the input object is a Oneof Input Object, the following additional rules apply:
+Further, if the input object is a OneOf Input Object, the following additional rules apply:

 - If the input object literal or unordered map does not contain exactly one